How the pandemic has accelerated the trend for outdoor living

-The trend for maximising outdoor living (even into the winter months) was already on our radar for 2020 and 2021, but this mindset has been well and truly supercharged by the pandemic this year.
-As we reach the autumn and winter months and lockdown continues to keep people confined to their homes, outdoor spaces are becoming key investment areas for consumers looking to relax and socialise (especially if you can’t meet indoors).
+The consumers trend for maximising outdoor living (even into the winter months) was already on our radar for 2020 and 2021, but this mindset has been well and truly supercharged by the pandemic this year.
+As we reach the autumn and winter months and lockdown continues to keep people confined to their homes, trend analysis suggests outdoor spaces are becoming key investment areas for consumers looking to relax and socialise (especially if you can’t meet indoors).

 As we settle into autumn, retailers are also seeing increased demand for outdoor heating solutions, as consumers look to make the most of the outdoor spaces that they enjoyed so much throughout the summer.
 John Lewis has seen an 82% increase in demand for outdoor heaters this September when compared with September 2019 and more eco-conscious consumers look to fire pits and blankets in an effort to balance the need for cosy with their environmental concerns around electric and gas heaters.

 So as outdoor living becomes the social norm, what are some of the garden trends set to emerge/continue into 2021?